SterniesofTandon/SeniorDesign/README.md

 ## Overall Description

   - A platform that allows a user to a company (such as Amazon) to not have their personal information leaked.
-This includes: names, addresses, credit card numbers, etc. These items will be encrypted, only the user has direct access to this.
-This will help with identify theft: https://www.fastcompany.com/3055875/how-amazons-customer-service-could-open-you-up-to-identity-theft
+This includes: names, addresses, credit card numbers, etc.
+       These items will be encrypted, only the user has direct access to this.
+       This will help with identify theft: https://www.fastcompa.com/3055875/how-amazons-customer-service-could-open-you-up-to-identity-theft

 ## Actionable Requirements

+Client/Customer Side:
 - User AKA Customer Account Creation
 - User Login
 - User Access Orders

+Customer Service Representative (CSR) Side:
   - Company Account Creation
   - Company Login
   - Company Access Orders
   - Order information is hashed or anonymized

+  Company Side:
   - Admin Login
   - Admin can manage database and see unencrypted information
-  - Special privilege
+  - Special and access to information, does not speak to customers
-  - testing again
+  - Testing

+  Testing:
+  - CSR cannot see any of the client's personal information
+  - CSR is able to use client's name encrypted, and customer sees their own information
+  - Customer cannot 'break' system (by putting in their encrypted name, unbeknowingly)

 ## SetUp
 Make Prod